 In this section we want to review some of the tools we use to persuade, inform, or otherwise communicate with others.
 In your first-year writing (FYW) class, it's likely that you studied these tools by examining how other people used them and then practiced using them yourself in your own writing.
-In many ways, you'll engage in similar work in this course, but within the specific context of your field of study.
+In many ways, you'll engage in similar work in this course, but within the specific context of the social sciences.